 A common topic of conversation among cocktail geeks is how to get vodka-drinking friends to try more interesting cocktails.
 The Drink Without a Name certainly falls into the "interesting" category, and it's a good bridge drink for exploring more distinctive flavors.

-Time for a Drink: Drink Without a Name
+Drink Without a Name Recipe

 - 2 ounces vodka